By Lauren Morley on Feb 5, 2015 2:51:50 PM

 Customer expectations are rising quickly and the bar is always climbing; technology allows your business to compete and rise above in this digital world.

-IT spend industry averages
+Overall IT spend averages and year-over-year changes

 CIO Magazine conducts an annual State of the CIO survey and gathers data to compile an average spending budget across numerous companies.
 For 2013, it found that the average IT spending as a percentage of revenue is 5.2%.
-This is a slight increase from the 2012 average, which was 4.7%.
+This was a slight increase from the 2012 average, which was 4.7%.

-Overall, businesses seem to spend between 4-6% of their revenue on IT, and this range is recommended by CIO Magazine.
+Overall as of 2013, businesses seem to spend between 4-6% of their revenue on IT, and this range is recommended by CIO Magazine.

 Company size generally has a large effect on budget size, and should be taken into consideration when planning your fund allocation.
-Small and medium businesses surprisingly often outspend larger ones when it comes to their IT budget (SearchCIO.techtarget.com):
+Small and medium businesses surprisingly often outspend larger ones percentage-wise when it comes to their IT budget (SearchCIO.techtarget.com):

 - The average small company (less than $50 million in revenue) spends 6.9% of their revenue on IT